Ask PMI Anything: Volunteering at PMI is Different17 Mar 2022

 Tony’s statement is not surprising in that, as project professionals, we are, by definition, “doers.”
 It’s our job to get things done, to create impact, to make a difference.
 For our volunteers, it’s about helping others, “make ideas a reality.”

 I find that so meaningful.
 People that you help one-on-one often see that interaction as a real “moment that matters” in their lives—one that they may never forget.
-This is important as we at PMI move to a more regional structure, helping neighbors help neighbors drive change.
-As Joe Cahill explained in a recent post, the whole purpose of the regionalization effort is to get closer to our members and volunteers—and allow them to get closer to one another—to increase not only our global reach but our collective local impact.
+This is important as we at PMI continue to move to a more regional structure, helping neighbors help neighbors drive change.
+As Joe Cahill explained, the whole purpose of the regionalization effort is to get closer to our members and volunteers—and allow them to get closer to one another—to increase not only our global reach but our collective local impact.

 Another stand out comment came from board member LuAnn Piccard who said, “PMI makes it easy to make a difference.”